 By spearheading these steps, you’ll show the client that you’re on top of things.
 If you can make their job a lot easier, you’ll be the freelancer they hire every time.

 Freelancer Mistake #3: Not managing for a fluctuating income

 One of the biggest challenges of freelancing is unpredictable income.
 In the beginning, the problem may be simply not having enough income.
 But as time goes on and checks become more regular, a different problem arises.

 One month you make $2,500.

 The next, that big project ends and you collect for $8,700.

 The average isn’t bad.
 But it’s bad if your expenses rise and fall in equal measure with your paychecks.

 Many freelancers will increase their expenses in the second month without even noticing.
 They’ll go out to eat more often, buy a few new clothes, rack up a little more on the credit card, you name it.
-Before they know it, another slow month hits and they’re strapped for cash, eating ramen noodles, canceling their Netflix, and wondering where all the good days have gone.
+Before they know it, another slow month hits — or something as unpredictable as the COVID-19 pandemic happens — and they’re strapped for cash, eating ramen noodles, canceling their Netflix, and wondering where all the good days have gone.